Online Science Degree Programs

-The same report suggests that in order to maintain its role as a leader and science and technology, the U.S. must invest in science and technology education and the high-paying jobs open to graduates of those online degree programs.
+The same report suggests that in order to maintain its role as a leader in science and technology, the U.S. must invest in science and technology education and the potentially lucrative jobs open to graduates of those online degree programs.

 Scientists by nature are inquisitive and dedicated to understanding and solving problems in the physical world.
 Scientists generally specialize in a particular area of the natural sciences, which include biology, chemistry, physics, astronomy, oceanography, and other branches of science concerned with the natural world.
 Emerging fields in the sciences harness new technologies and discoveries to push the envelope further in fields such as biotechnology or green technology.